syncfusion-content/extension-docs/Extension/Xamarin-Extension/Toolbox.md

 I> The Syncfusion Xamarin Toolbox is available from v16.2.0.41.

 N> *Syncfusion Xamarin Toolbox will get installed when installed the Syncfusion Xamarin setup with default Additional Settings.
-In any case, if toolbox not installed, please run the [VSIX Installer utility](https://help.syncfusion.com/common/essential-studio/utilities#vsix-installer) to install it*.
+In any case, if toolbox not installed, please run the [VSIX Installer utility](https://help.syncfusion.com/common/essential-studio/utilities#vsix-installer) to configure it in Visual Studio*.

 ## Add Syncfusion Xamarin (Xamarin.Forms) Controls in your Project